theimdall/findmydns/README.md

 # findmydns
-It Provides To Find &amp; Set Best DNS Server to Your Computer
+The Software provides to Find & Set the Best Dns Server for you internet.

+For business or questions => theimdall@outlook.com